grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 Percy slid down to the sonar compartment again and tapped Cassandra on the shoulder.
 "Stay on both the new contact and the _Gnat_ Cassandra.
 I'm going to wake Hemi."
 Percy disappeared down the ladder to crew quarters and returned a minute later with Hemi's big form following her up from below.
 He was still pulling on his tweed jacket and fixing his spectacles while he sat at the sonar station and put on the second headset.

 Cassandra looked at him, and pointed at the signal strength gauge and the bearing without saying anything.
-Hemi nodded while listening intently.
+Hemi nodded while listening.

 After a minute, Percy broke the silence.
 "Well, Hemi... is that our fucking creepy sub with the fuckin' ram?"